 DigitalHealth.London Global: new regional webinar series for innovators

-Throughout 2025 and 2026, DigitalHealth.London and the Health Innovation Network (HIN) South London will be running a webinar series for UK-based health innovators considering international expansion.
+Throughout 2025 and 2026, DigitalHealth.London and the Health Innovation Network (HIN) South London are running a webinar series for UK-based health innovators considering international expansion.
 These webinars are a part of the DigitalHealth.London Global initiative.

-Each webinar will feature local industry experts and advice on conducting international business in the region.
+Each webinar features local industry experts and advice on conducting international business in the region.

-Learn more about our first three regions below and sign up now – spaces are limited:
+Find out more about the upcoming webinars below and sign up now – spaces are limited:

 Like the UK, Canada operates a universal healthcare system with a strong focus on accessibility, equity, and quality.
 It also shares many of the same challenges: ageing populations, rising rates of multimorbidity, widening health inequalities, and increasing pressure on the healthcare workforce and funding.